 Nelly begins her duties as Executive Director in April 2019.
-She has lived Steamboat Springs for 10 years.
-Initially she managed a local restaurant and then began working with the Yampa Valley’s immigrant community through her years of work with NW Colorado Health(VNA) and UCHealth Yampa Valley Medical Center.
+She has lived in Steamboat Springs for 16 years.
+Initially, she managed a local restaurant and then began working with the Yampa Valley’s immigrant community through her years of work with NW Colorado Health(VNA) and UCHealth Yampa Valley Medical Center.

 "Being an immigrant myself, I understand the challenges and hardships that people face when starting a new life in a foreign country.
 Personally accomplishing the process to obtain U.S. citizenship has given me invaluable experience in immigrants’ rights and the processes/statutes associated with gaining citizenship.
 I am able to share my experiences with those who are tackling the same obstacles and this has established a strong connection and bond of trust between myself and the immigrant community."

 Nelly attended Ricardo Palma University, a highly esteemed institution of learning in her home country of Peru, studying multiple languages as well as how to teach and translate those languages.
 She is fluent in English and Spanish and proficient in French.